-With international flights to Australia extremely limited, there will be more drug, tobacco and other prohibited imports hidden in cargo.
+With international flights to Australia still limited, there will continue to be more drug, tobacco and other prohibited imports hidden in cargo.
 The importation of these goods will likely involve an innocent customs broker.

 The challenge for customs brokers is that they do not have the opportunity to inspect goods and as a result, make declarations to customs authorities based genuinely on the documents provided by the customer.
 At the same time, under Australian law, customs brokers are potentially liable for any underpaid duty as if they are the owner of the goods.

 When it comes to prohibited imports there is no strong theme as to what import will have been falsely described.
 Tobacco, for instance, has been falsely described as, or imported with, paper cups, curtains, hessian bags, table tops, tiles, incense, carpet, glass bottles, car seat covers, rubbish bins and air fresheners.
 While there is no consistent theme, it is generally the case that tobacco has not been labelled as commodities, food stuffs, machines, electrical goods or particularly high value items.

 Given that there are not strong warning signs from the country of origin or goods description, we recommend that brokers be alert to these other red flags:

 the importer calls you out of the blue without a named referral;